 Accommodation in Kathmandu

 We provide twin sharing tourist standard hotels in Kathmandu, Pokhara with accommodation based on twin sharing basis with breakfast.
 If you are trekking in groups joining a basis, you will share a room with someone of the same gender from your group.
-If you prefer a single room supplement in Kathmandu and on-route trekking, you can request for the single supplement (which will be at extra cost beside trip price stated).
+If you prefer a single room supplement in Kathmandu and on-route trekking, you can request the single supplement (which will be an extra cost besides the trip price stated).
 We can also help you to book at different deluxe star category hotels on request for more details and information please feel free to contact us

 A Typical Tea House (Lodge) Trekking Day

 A typical trekking day means walking from morning to late afternoon.
 Each morning after packing your bags and then having a good breakfast, we will set off for day walks to our next designated overnights stop.

 We suggest that you carry a small day pack to put your water bottles, sunscreen cream, hats, raincoat, camera, and a warm jumper just in case if the weather changes to cold, while the rest of your belonging that you don’t need for the day goes in large duffel/kit bags for porters to carry.